🍽️ Beverages Guide

 Low

 Coffee presents a complex profile for those with histamine intolerance.
-While the coffee bean itself is not high in pre-formed histamine, its primary active compound, caffeine, acts as a competitive inhibitor of the DAO (Diamine Oxidase) enzyme.
-This means that consuming caffeine can temporarily slow down your body's ability to break down histamine from other dietary sources.
+While the coffee bean itself is not high in pre-formed histamine, caffeine acts as a competitive inhibitor of the DAO enzyme.
+Consuming caffeine may temporarily slow down the breakdown of histamine from other dietary sources consumed around the same time.

-Furthermore, the roasting process produces other biogenic amines, such as tyramine, which can contribute to the amine bucket and trigger headaches or migraines in sensitive individuals.
-Tolerance often depends heavily on the variety of bean, the roasting method, and the presence of mold or mycotoxins, which can accumulate during improper storage and further burden the immune system.
+The roasting process also produces other biogenic amines such as tyramine, which may contribute to the overall amine load and trigger headaches or migraines in sensitive individuals.
+Tolerance often depends on the variety of bean, the roasting method, and storage conditions, as improper storage can allow mold or mycotoxins to accumulate, which may add a further layer of reactivity for some individuals.

 Does preparation change the risk?

-The preparation method, bean quality, and freshness all significantly influence how coffee is tolerated.
-Mycotoxin contamination and oxidation are key variables to control.
+Preparation method, bean quality, and freshness all significantly influence how coffee is tolerated.
+Mycotoxin contamination and oxidation are key variables to consider.

 FormRisk LevelNotes

-Freshly roasted (whole bean)Low–ModerateThe safest option; minimal biogenic amine buildup from oxidation
+Freshly roasted (whole bean)Low-ModerateGenerally the safer option; minimal biogenic amine buildup from oxidation.

-EspressoModerateConcentrated caffeine levels lead to stronger DAO inhibition
+EspressoModerateConcentrated caffeine levels may lead to stronger DAO inhibition.

-Decaf (Swiss Water Process)LowBest choice; removes the DAO inhibitor while avoiding chemical solvents
+Decaf (Swiss Water Process)Low-riskRemoves the main DAO inhibitor while avoiding chemical solvents.

-Reheated / Old coffeeHigher riskAmine levels increase as the liquid sits and oxidizes
+Reheated / Old coffeeHigher riskAmine levels tend to increase as the liquid sits and oxidizes.

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.